Vinyl car wrap is a great and easy way to quickly change the appearance of your car.

 This comes at the cost of worse durability than higher priced alternatives.

 Moreover, the high-quality wrap is easier to remove and less likely to damage the car.
 If you want to know how long car wrap lasts, make sure to check out my articles about it here.
 I have also written a second article about it here, which you should also check out!

 Type Of Wrap

-The type of car wrap is also a critical factor when it comes to pricing a wrapping job.
+The type of vinyl wrap is also a critical factor when it comes to pricing a wrapping job.

-There are multiple different types of car wrap ranging from basic colors to special metallic or chrome finishes with color-shifting looks.
+There are multiple different types of vehicle wrap designs ranging from basic colors to special metallic or chrome finishes with color-shifting looks.

 The general is, the more complex and special the wrap, the more expensive it is.
 This is not only true for the material, but also for applying the wrap.